 - All sirens in Dickinson County are controlled by the Dickinson County Communications Center.

 If You Hear a Siren

 Sirens are activated because something dangerous is happening or could happen very soon.

 Get Inside: When you hear an outdoor warning siren, get inside immediately.

 Get Information: Find out why the sirens are sounding.
 Listen to NOAA Weather Radio or check local media outlets for more information and NEVER call 911 to find out why the sirens are sounding.
 In the case of severe weather or a tornado, stay in your shelter until the danger passes.
 NOAA Weather Radio or local media will let you know when the storm has passed and it is safe to leave your shelter.
 There is no all-clear siren.
 If the sirens sound again, that means the dangerous conditions are still occurring.

 Dickinson County tests the outdoor warning sirens every Wednesday at noon.
-Sirens in Spirit Lake, Okoboji, Arnolds Park, Milford, West Okoboji, Wahpeton, and Lake Park will sound while sirens in the unincorporated parts of Dickinson County, Orleans, Terril, and Superior will perform a growl test only.
+Sirens in Spirit Lake, Okoboji, Arnolds Park, Milford, West Okoboji, Wahpeton, and Lake Park will sound while sirens in the unincorporated parts of Dickinson County, Orleans, Terril, and Superior will perform a quiet test only (sometimes referred to a growl test).
 If a siren near you does not sound during the regular weekly test, please notify the Emergency Management office at 712-336-3987.

 We will cancel the weekly test if there are thunderstorms in the area or if a tornado or severe thunderstorm watch is in effect for Dickinson County.
 Tests are also suspended during the winter months to prevent damage to the equipment from ice and cold temperatures.